cschweig2/cschweig2/README.md

 ## ⚡ About me

 I am a former Nutritionist, now a Software Engineer.
-My passions include creating things, the pursuit of knowledge, environmentalism, health & wellness, and raising 2 awesome dogs with my husband in the Pacific Northwest.
+My passions include creating things, the pursuit of knowledge, environmentalism, health & wellness, and raising a family with my husband in the Pacific Northwest.
 Ask me about my full-stack software engineering bootcamp experience!

 ## 🔭 I’m currently working on...